mrtztg/azure-104-notes/README.md

 - Every Azure account is part of at least one tenant
 - Each tenant can have any number of subscriptions (even 0)
 - More than one account can be the owner in a tenant
+- **Creating a new tenant**: If your account is not a global administrator (e.g., on dev plans), create a new Entra ID tenant via **Entra ID dashboard → Manage Tenants → Create Microsoft Entra ID** to gain necessary access.
+Now, this tenant will be yours.
+- **Switching tenants**: You can switch between tenants (e.g., from your company's tenant where you're a developer to your own tenant where you're a global administrator).
+Two methods:
+  - Navigate to **Entra ID → Manage Tenants**, select the desired tenant, and click **Switch**
+  - Click your **profile picture** in the right corner → **Switch directory** → click **Switch** on the desired directory (tenant)

 #### Subscription
 - An agreement with Microsoft to use Azure services and how to pay